shred/acme4j/src/doc/docs/challenge/email-reply-00.md

 challenge.trigger();        // trigger the challenge
 ```

 If you need more control of the signature verification process, you can use `EmailProcessor.builder()`.
-It is useful e.g. if you need to use a different truststore, or if your MTA has mangled the incoming message, so a relaxed verification is needed.
+It is useful e.g. if you need to use a different trust store, or if your MTA has mangled the incoming message, so a relaxed verification is needed.